Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Abstract

 Conclusion: Rhizobium bacteria possess several mechanisms that allow them to tolerate heavy metal exposure.
 These mechanisms include the expression of efflux pumps, the presence of metal-resistance plasmids, the production of EPS, and the ability to adapt to environmental factors.
-Further research is needed to fully understand the mechanisms behind the heavy metal tolerance in Rhizobium and to explore the potential applications of these bacteria in bioremediation of heavy metal polluted soils.
+Further research is needed to fully understand the mechanisms behind the heavy metal tolerance in Rhizobium and to explore the potential applications of these bacteria in the bioremediation of heavy metal-polluted soils.

 Keywords: Rhizobium; Isolation; Exopolysaccharide production; Heavy metal tolerance